Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 ## World Generation

 -   **Q:** Any plans for exposing the world noise in GameTests?
-Noise libraries exist for JS, but what's needed is the noise used in biome generation/the Molang query.
+Noise libraries exist for JS, but what's needed is the noise used in biome generation/the MoLang query.

 -   **A:** We haven't taken a hard look at how we want to allow world generation to exist in scripting.
 Chunks generation runs on task threads and currently our gametest implementation doesn't allow for migration to other threads safely.
     We have some ideas to create something similar to web workers, but haven't gone further than conversations yet.